mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ```

 ???
 "Side note: hyperthreads"
-     There are two or mulitple hyperthreads on each CPU core in modern CPU architecture.
-Hyperthread technique is not implemented on this cluster.
+     There are two or multiple hyperthreads on each CPU core in modern CPU architecture.
+The hyperthread technique is not implemented on this cluster.
 In the case that there are two hyerthreads per physical core, the right side of the equation should be `2 * (Total Number of Cores)` instead.

 One way to run hybrid progmrams in Slurm jobs is to use the `-n` flag for the number of MPI tasks and the `-c` flag for the number of threads.
 The follwing is a job script that runs a program with 2 MPI tasks and 8 threads per task on a node with 16 cores.
 ```